Lifelong Learning Manager Kate reveals her team’s Artsmark journey to help inspire and empower the next generation.

 Our Artsmark Supporter journey has been rather like an unwritten story: an expectation altered and a shared journey.
 Our role in the pilot was to test what kind of support the schools would need through the two years of the Artsmark process.

 The schools we worked initially said a tiered approach of low, medium and high support packages would work on paper.
-It’s an easily explainable and promotable and would attract them to make an initial contact with an arts organisation.
-However, as one teacher said, “I just want someone to talk it through with, can you help?”
-The answer was, “of course!”
+It’s an easy to explain and promote and would attract them to make an initial contact with an arts organisation.

 Museums + Schools = creativity